What we do

 All ODP partners are committed to the five principles of the Local Digital Declaration, an ambition for the future of local government services.

-Our products are designed with more than just our project partners in mind.
+We believe councils should be at the heart of how local services are designed.
+By collaborating to address common challenges, we support one another and share valuable insights along the way.
+Our products are designed with more than just our community in mind.
 By bringing in multiple viewpoints we are creating services that work for everyone.